KTH/sbus-reader/README.md

-# ladok3-reader
+# sbus-reader

 Application which reads events from a queue and writes them to a folder.
-Intended for use with the ladok3 atom feed, but can actually be used for any purpose as currently configured.

 ## Configuration